oub/newtab-bm/README.md

 pnpm build --watch
 ```

+It generates webapp code in `./dist` directory.

 To see it in action, go to `about:debugging#/runtime/this-firefox`, click "Load temporary Add-on..." and select `./manifest.json`.

 ## Package

-To build the webapp and package the extension using web-ext, run:
+To package the extension using web-ext, run:

 ```
 pnpm package
 ```

-It generates a zip file in the releases directory.
+It generates a zip file in `./releases` directory containing the webapp copied from `./dist`, the `./manifest.json` file and some additional files, mostly icons.

 # About